-Equity release is essentially a mortgage available to those who own their own homes and have little or no mortgage, who may be considering a way to boost their income, assist a family member or need to raise additional funds personally.
-Equity release differs however from a traditional mortgage, as you borrow money against the value of your home, but pay nothing back until your home is sold – either after your death or if you go into a care home.
+Equity release is essentially a loan secured against your home; an option for those who are asset rich but cash poor and require additional income or capital in retirement.
+Equity release differs from a traditional mortgage, as you borrow money against the value of your home, but pay nothing back until your home is sold – either on your death or if you go into care.

-As the costs of equity release are higher than a traditional mortgage, it is important that you consider this as a final option, once you have considered all other possible solutions.
-We will help you identify these options, which will include:
+The costs of equity release are normally higher than a traditional mortgage and will impact on the value of your estate available to your beneficiaries, so it is important that you consider this as a final option, once you have considered and ruled out all other possible solutions.

 As with a standard mortgage, there are a number of providers offering a variety of interest rates, loan to values, charging structures and levels of flexibility.
 It is therefore essential to take independent financial advice from a qualified adviser to help you decide whether equity release is a suitable option and if so, which provider best meets your specific requirements.